 Make sure you aren’t accidentally bringing spiders inside.
 Check boxes carefully before bringing them in to make sure no spiders are hitching a ride.
 You can also prevent spider infestations by cleaning and organizing your storage areas.
 Spiders don’t like to be disturbed, so they often hide in the basement, attic, or garage.
 If these areas are well organized, spiders will have fewer hiding places and will be less likely to stick around.

-For total spider control, contact the professionals at All-Safe Pest & Termite.
+For complete spider control, contact the professionals at All-Safe Pest & Termite and get started with a comprehensive pest control plan.
 We can come by for an inspection and help you identify the spiders that are plaguing your home.
 We can then create a treatment plan specific to your situation so that you can stop worrying about which spiders are living in your closet.